The translation of this document is outdated.

 force also after 1 October 2010, unless it is decided otherwise

-in accordance with the procedures determined by the law.
+in accordance with the procedures laid down in the law.

 [17 June 2010]